Why Your SMS Messages Are Sometimes Not Delivered

 The carrier filters can e.g. react if many similar text messages is sent to the same number.
 We see this often when GatewayAPI users are testing their setup.
 If text messages are sent on certain days or hours they can be blocked as well.
 In France e.g. it is prohibited to send SMS marketing in the evening and on holidays.

 The content of the SMS messages can also cause messages to be blocked.
 This can happen if the SMS:

 - Lacks clear opt-out instructions.

-- Contains imprecise language with wrong capitalisation and punctuation.
+- Contains imprecise language with incorrect capitalization and punctuation.

 - Includes links in the text.
 This isn’t allowed in some some countries.

-The end-users’ mobile phones can also be the culprit.
-It happens relatively often that the memory of the end-user’s mobile phone is full, which means that the phone can’t receive the SMS.
-Sometimes end-users can also have firewalls installed on their mobile phones that block the SMS.
-Furthermore, if the end-user is enjoying his holiday on some Caribbean Island, it can occur that SMS messages are not delivered since devices that are roaming are traditionally harder to reach.
+The recipient’s mobile phones can also be the culprit.
+Sometimes recipients have firewalls installed on their mobile phones that block the SMS.
+Furthermore, if the recipient is visiting another country, it can occur that SMS messages are not delivered since devices that are roaming are traditionally harder to reach.

 If the reason for a failed delivery isn’t on this list or you need help with ensuring that your messages are delivered, don’t hesitate to contact us on the support chat.

 GatewayAPI has some of the lowest prices in the majority of the world combined with an intuitive interface, world class support and a rock-solid uptime of over 99.99 % in average.
 If you don’t have an account yet, you can create a free account in less than two minutes here: Go to GatewayAPI or contact email@example.com